Causes & Symptoms

 - These include the use of steroid creams or ointments, and steroid-sparing creams such as tacrolimus or pimecrolimus for skin affected in sensitive areas, such as the face.

 - Skilled use of camouflage specialist make-up products can help to cover up affected areas while waiting for the medical treatment to start working.
-A nurse-led camouflage clinic offers this service at Darlinghurst.
+A nurse-led camouflage clinic is available at Darlinghurst.

 - Products derived from hydroquinone can be used to lighten the darker surrounding skin (to reduce contrast) in circumstances where the affected skin is not responding to other treatments, or when the vitiligo is particularly extensive or affecting areas such as the face.